 - 1. The existing conditions site plan must show the following for the entire site: - a.
-Special flood hazard area and floodway boundaries; - b.
+Combined flood hazard area and floodway boundaries; - b.
 Boundaries of the resource area and the transition area.
-These boundaries may be scaled in relation to property lines from the Official City Zoning Maps; - c.
-Topography shown by contour lines at two foot vertical contours in areas of slopes less than ten percent and at five foot vertical contours in areas of slopes ten percent or greater; - d.
+These boundaries may be scaled in relation to property lines from the Official City Zoning Maps; - Topography shown by contour lines at two foot vertical contours in areas of slopes less than ten percent and at five foot vertical contours in areas of slopes ten percent or greater;

+- d.
 Drainage patterns, using arrows to indicate the direction of major drainage flow; and - e.
 Existing improvements such as structures, or buildings, utility lines, fences, etc. - 2.
-The proposed development site plan must show the following: - In areas of the site that have been or will be part of the permanent disturbance area, distribution outline of shrubs and groundcovers, with a list of most abundant species; - b.
-In areas of the site that are and will remain undisturbed: Tree crown cover outline, and generalized species composition; - A grading plan showing proposed alteration of the ground at two-foot vertical contours in areas of slopes less than ten percent and at five-foot vertical contours in areas of slopes ten percent or greater; - d.
+The proposed development site plan must show the following: - a.
+Combined flood hazard area and boundaries of the resource area and the transition area; - b.
+In areas of the site that have been or will be part of the permanent disturbance area, distribution outline of shrubs and groundcovers, with a list of most abundant species; - c.
+In areas of the site that are and will remain undisturbed: Tree crown cover outline, and generalized species composition; - d.
+A grading plan showing proposed alteration of the ground at two-foot vertical contours in areas of slopes less than ten percent and at five-foot vertical contours in areas of slopes ten percent or greater; - e.
 Trees six or more inches in diameter, identified by species, with trees proposed to be preserved and removed indicated.
-In the case of violations, also indicate those that were cut or damaged by stump diameter and species; - e.
-Proposed development, including proposed buildings, walkways, decks, retaining walls, bridges, garages, utility lines, stormwater management systems; and - f.
+In the case of violations, also indicate those that were cut or damaged by stump diameter and species; - f.
+Proposed development, including proposed buildings, walkways, decks, retaining walls, bridges, garages, utility lines, stormwater management systems; and - g.
 Proposed planting areas. - 3.
 A construction management site plan must show the following: - a.
-Areas that will be temporarily or permanently disturbed, including equipment maneuvering areas, and perimeter controls; - b.
-Areas where existing topography and vegetation will be left undisturbed;

-- c.
-Location of site access and egress; - d.
-Equipment and material staging and stockpile areas; - e.
-Erosion control measures; and - f.
+Combined flood hazard area and boundaries of the resource area and the transition area; - b.
+Areas that will be temporarily or permanently disturbed, including equipment maneuvering areas, and perimeter controls; - c.
+Areas where existing topography and vegetation will be left undisturbed; - d.
+Location of site access and egress; - e.
+Equipment and material staging and stockpile areas; - f.
+Erosion control measures; and - g.
 Measures to protect trees and vegetation.
 Tree protection must meet the requirements of Chapter 11.60, Technical Specifications. - 4.
 A mitigation or remediation site plan must show the following: - a.
 Dams, weirs, or other in-water structures; - b.
-Distribution outline, species composition, number, and percent cover of groundcovers to be seeded or planted; - c.
+Distribution outline, species composition, number, and percent cover of groundcovers to be seeded or planted;

+- c.
 Distribution outline, species composition, size, number, and spacing of shrubs to be planted; - d.
 Location, species, number, and size of each tree to be planted; - e.
 Stormwater management features, including retention, infiltration, detention, discharges, and outfalls; - f.
 Water bodies to be created, including depth; - g.
 Water sources to be used, including volumes; and - h.
 Information showing compliance with Section 33.248.090, Mitigation and Restoration Plantings.